 We love taking our dog Molly for walks.
 She's a cross Labrador Jack Russell (Jackador!) who’s full of energy and with maturity is getting more obedient.

 Of course we love getting together with our family.
-We have two sons who are both married with children of their own, making us grandparents four times over to Jacob, Aliesha, Bethea and Joha.
+We have two sons who are both married with children of their own, making us grandparents four times over to Jacob (who is married to Lauren), Aliesha, Bethea and Joha.
 Both our sons and their wives are involved in helping to lead their respective churches.
 Praise God!

 I enjoy listening to Jazz — Miles Davis, John Coltrane, Stan Getz and Bill Evans are among my favourites.
-And when I’m really alone I listen to Mike Westbrook’s Metropolis — you need to be alone for that one — so Catherine tells me!
+And when I’m really alone I listen to Mike Westbrook’s Metropolis — you need to be alone for that one — so Catherine used to tell me!